Installation

 pip install xsuite

-This installation allows using Xsuite on CPU.
-In order to perform tracking on CPU, a C compiler needs to be installed on the system: when using conda, this is provided by the compilers package (conda install compilers).
+This installation allows using Xsuite on CPU in most scenarios.
+In order to handle more complicated cases it may be necessary to install compilers with conda install compilers.
 To use Xsuite on GPU, with the cupy and/or pyopencl you need to install the corresponding packages, as described in the dedicated section.

-If you are working on a Windows machine, Xsuite can be installed under Windows Subsystem for Linux using the same instructions as for a vanilla Linux machine.
+Xsuite is developed and tested on Linux and macOS.
+However, it can also be used on Windows.
+If you are working on a Windows machine, you can install Xsuite under Windows Subsystem for Linux using the same instructions as for a vanilla Linux machine.
 To install WSL, follow the steps outlined by Microsoft (at the time of writing it suffices to run wsl --install in an administrator PowerShell or CMD prompt and follow the instructions).

 Developer installation